 Connect one end of the bead chain to one side of the willow leaf connector using a small jump ring and the other end to one of the loose lengths of chain.

-You can use your snipe nose pliers to open and close your jump rings, remember to twist the jump rings to open and close rather than pull them apart to ensure a tight and secure connection.
+You can use snipe or flat nose pliers to open and close your jump rings, remember to twist the jump rings to open and close rather than pull them apart to ensure a tight and secure connection.